StephhyL/JS30-Drum-Kit/README.md

-# JS30-Drum-Kit
+## Summary

+`Drum Kit` is an application that plays sounds when specific keys are pressed on the keyboard.In addition to sound, when a key is selected, the key will lightup and enlarge a bit.

-Day 1 of the [30 Day Vanilla JavaScript Coding Challenge](https://javascript30.com/) by Wes Bos!
+The is Day 1 of the [30 Day Vanilla JavaScript Coding Challenge](https://javascript30.com/) by Wes Bos!
+The base code was provided.

 ## Check it out on Heroku